This post was last updated January 13, 2020.

 61st District (Portage, Oshtemo) Tossup

 Republican state rep Brandt Iden, first elected in 2014, is term-limited.
 Bronwyn Haltom, a Trump campaign aide, is the choice of the R establishment.
-D county commissioner Meredith Place of Portage, who was elected in 2018, is running.
+D county commissioner Christine Morse, who was elected in 2018, is running.

 63rd District (E Kalamazoo, S Calhoun) Safe Republican